0x80/shreditor/documentation/Shreditor Development.md

 pattr_obex: no such file in collective DevicePresets.json: no such file in collective DevicePresets.xml: no such file in collective

+on windows:

+MSP/ad: no ad folder
+ad_mme: No such object
+pattr_obex: no such file in collective

 overdrive is not on by default